Photo-induced superconducting diode effect via chiral cavity modes

+\textit{Conclusion: } This work establishes how chiral photon exchange modifies the superconducting ground-state energy, providing a universal principle for photon-tunable superconducting nonreciprocity, valid across different platforms including TBG, Rashba superconductors, and aluminum devices with conformal-mapped nanoholes~\cite{lyu2021superconducting}.
+CANDLES provides a magnet-free, dynamically switchable diode suitable for scalable integration in quantum circuits, and can be harnessed to supplement existing quantum technology, e.g., for efficient quantum batteries~\cite{ahmadi2024nonreciprocal}, manipulation of photonic gates~\cite{krastanov2021room}, and passive error correction~\cite{rymarz2021hardware}.
+Additionally, given the sizable diode efficiency, CANDLES can potentially be used as a sensitive probe for $\mathcal{T}$-breaking in hybrid circuit quantum electrodynamic devices.
+Importantly, the proposed functionality holds the potential to produce high quality nonreciprocal waveguides, isolators, circulators, and metasurfaces, reducing their cryogenic footprints.

-\textit{Acknowledgments: }The authors acknowledge useful discussions with William Oliver, Joel Wang, Alex Ruichao Ma, Justin Song and Ioannis Petrides.
+\textit{Acknowledgments: } The authors acknowledge useful discussions with William Oliver, Joel Wang, Alex Ruichao Ma, Justin Song, Emily Been, \addAA{Vasil Rokaj, Ceren Dag} and Ioannis Petrides.
 This work was supported by the Defense Advanced Research Projects Agency (DARPA).
 We also acknowledge Grant Numbers GBMF8048 and GBMF12976 from the Gordon and Betty Moore Foundation and support from the John Simon Guggenheim Memorial Foundation (Guggenheim Fellowship).